Defect #9633

 I'm not a native English speaker, but I still believe that is incorrect.
 I'll try to solicit some advice from ##English on Freenode.

-Updated by Mischa The Evil almost 13 years ago
+Updated by Mischa The Evil about 13 years ago

 Shlomi Fish wrote: